 The story is always about the same.
 They bought the computer, had problems with it, tried to get it fixed under warranty and nothing helped, and customer support just read from a script and wasn’t helpful.
 The only part of the story that ever differs is whether the person got their money back.

 When you buy a $300 computer, you get a $300 computer.
 There’s very little difference in quality between the various manufacturers, especially today.
 They all use the same suppliers.
 If you bought a $300 Dell and it was fine, I believe you.
-More often than not, a $300 computer is fine.
+More often than not, a $300 computer is fine, for about four years.
 That’s why you can still buy one.
 But you’ll have more problems at the $300 price point than at much higher price points.

 Cheap computers are a lot like cheap tires.
 A $50 tire isn’t going to last as long or drive as nicely as a $350 tire.